CHILDREN IN NEED - FRIDAY 17th NOVEMBER 2017

 Thank you so much to all of Oak class for your kind donations and delicious treats.
 Don't we look spotacular!

-On Friday 11th November the children have been commemorating Armistice Day. we joined in with the two minute silence at 11am and after lunch we created our own poppies to take home.
+On Friday 10th November we had a 2 minute silence at 11am and in the afternoon we made our own poppies to take home.